 ➢ Check if you can find any shortcut (other than the answer booklet) which is easier for you to understand.
 Post the question in CAT Preparation-iQuanta group, or iQuanta paid doubts group, you’ll probably get a better solution from Indrajeet and iQuanta team.

-➢ Practice the questions where you spent too much time and if you are not able to solve these questions within two minutes, in the next mocks, mark them and move forward.
+➢ Practice the questions where you spent too much time and if you are not able to solve similar questions within two minutes, in the next mocks, mark them and move forward.
 You can always come back, if the time allows.

 ➢ Prepare a list of questions that you skipped but should have attempted.